Jibaru/home-inventory-api/README.md

 1. Clone the repository
 2. Clone `app.env.example` to `app.env` and fill the environment variables
-3. Run `docker-compose up` to start the app or if you use make, then use of the `Makefile` commands
+3. Run `docker-compose --env-file app.env up` to start the app or if you use make, then use of the `Makefile` commands
+4. Run `docker exec -it home-inventory-api-workspace-1 /bin/bash -c "make run"` to start running the API
+5. Also you must need run migrations on your database
-4. Access the API at `http://0.0.0.0:your-port`
+6. Access the API at `http://0.0.0.0:your-port`

 ## Business Keywords